RobertMyersCloud/iam-proof-portfolio/01-jml-lifecycle/interview-questions.md

 # Interview Questions — JML Lifecycle Pack

+---

 ## "Walk me through your JML process."

-My JML model is designed around lifecycle triggers, SLA enforcement, and least privilege controls across all identity states.
+My JML model is designed around lifecycle governance, SLA enforcement, least privilege, and auditability across all identity states.

+### Joiner
-**Joiner:** When a new hire record is created in HR, an account is provisioned in Entra ID and assigned to role-based security groups based on department and job function.
-No direct user permissions are granted — all access flows through group membership.
-MFA is enforced via Conditional Access on first sign-in.
+When a new hire event occurs, a user account is provisioned in Microsoft Entra ID and assigned to role-based security groups aligned to department and job function.
+Access is granted through group membership only — no direct user permissions are assigned.
+MFA is enforced through Conditional Access during initial authentication.

+### Mover
-**Mover:** When an internal role change is recorded, group memberships are reviewed against the new role profile.
-New access is granted and prior role access is removed within 24 hours.
-No accumulation — the delta is enforced clean.
+When a role change occurs, group memberships are reviewed against the updated role profile.
+New access is assigned and prior access is removed through a delta-based review process to prevent privilege accumulation across role changes.

+### Leaver
-**Leaver:** When termination is confirmed, the account is disabled immediately, all group memberships are removed, and sign-in sessions are revoked.
-This closes the token persistence gap — disabling an account alone does not invalidate active sessions in Entra ID.
+When termination is confirmed, the account is disabled immediately, group memberships are removed, and active sign-in sessions are revoked.
+This addresses token persistence risk, since disabling an account alone does not invalidate active refresh tokens within Microsoft Entra ID.

-*Evidence: JML-STEP-01 through JML-STEP-06.*
+**Evidence:** JML-STEP-01 through JML-STEP-06

 ---

 ## "How do you reduce orphaned account risk?"

-Three controls working together:

-1. Immediate disablement — account cannot authenticate
+This workflow uses multiple controls together to reduce orphaned account exposure:

+- Immediate account disablement prevents new authentication attempts
-2. Session revocation — active refresh tokens are invalidated, not just expired naturally
+- Session revocation invalidates active refresh tokens
-3. Group membership removal — access to all connected applications is cut
+- Group membership removal eliminates inherited application access

-The combination means a terminated user has no path back in — not through a cached session, not through a token, not through a group-inherited permission.

-*Evidence: JML-STEP-05 (disabled) and JML-STEP-06 (sessions revoked).*
+Together, these controls remove both active and residual access paths following offboarding.

+**Evidence:**
+- JML-STEP-05 — account disabled
+- JML-STEP-06 — active sessions revoked

 ---

 ## "How do you enforce least privilege?"

-Two mechanisms:

-First, no direct user permissions — all access is assigned via security group membership.
-Access is role-scoped by design, not by individual judgment.

-Second, the mover workflow enforces a delta review.
-When someone changes roles, prior group memberships are removed and new ones assigned.
-The system does not allow access to accumulate across roles over time.

-*Evidence: JML-STEP-02 (group assignment), JML-STEP-04 (role change).*
+Least privilege is enforced through two primary mechanisms:

+### Role-Based Access Assignment
+All access is granted through role-based security groups rather than direct user permissions.
+Access decisions are based on job function and business role requirements.

+### Delta-Based Access Review
+During role changes, prior access is reviewed and removed before new access is assigned.
+This prevents privilege accumulation over time and maintains role alignment.

+**Evidence:**
+- JML-STEP-02 — role-based group assignment
+- JML-STEP-04 — role transition and access correction

 ---

 ## "What's the difference between disabling an account and revoking sessions?"

-Disabling the account prevents new authentication attempts.
-But any existing sessions with valid refresh tokens can continue operating until those tokens expire — which can be hours or days depending on policy.
+Disabling an account blocks future authentication attempts, but existing sessions with valid refresh tokens may remain active until token expiration.

-Session revocation immediately invalidates all active refresh tokens.
-Combined with account disablement, this eliminates both new and existing access paths simultaneously.
+Session revocation invalidates active refresh tokens immediately.

-For a terminated employee you need both.
-Disablement alone leaves a window.
+For offboarding scenarios, both controls are important:
+- Account disablement prevents new logins
+- Session revocation removes active authenticated sessions

+Using both controls together reduces residual access exposure during termination events.

+**Evidence:**
-*Evidence: JML-STEP-06 — "Successfully revoked sign-in sessions for JML Test User."*
+- JML-STEP-06 — active sign-in sessions revoked

 ---

-## "How does this map to CMMC Level 2?"
+## "How does this align to CMMC Level 2?"

-AC-2 requires organizations to manage information system accounts — including establishment, activation, modification, review, disablement, and removal.
-This JML pack provides documented evidence for each of those phases with Entra ID configuration screenshots and a policy artifact.

-AC-2(1) requires automated account management — this implementation uses group-based provisioning and deprovisioning rather than manual processes, satisfying the automation requirement.

-This evidence package is structured to be dropped directly into an SSP as AC-2 implementation evidence.
-This approach ensures the control is not only documented, but demonstrably implemented and testable during assessment.
+This workflow aligns to several CMMC Level 2 practices associated with identity lifecycle governance, access control, and authentication management.

+Examples include:
+- AC.L2-3.1.1 — limiting system access to authorized users
+- AC.L2-3.1.2 — limiting access to authorized transactions and functions
+- AC.L2-3.1.6 — use of non-privileged accounts
+- IA.L2-3.5.3 — multifactor authentication enforcement
+- AU.L2-3.3.1 — audit logging and retention

+This pack includes:
+- Governance documentation
+- Lifecycle workflow evidence
+- Control mappings
+- Microsoft Entra ID configuration evidence
+- Audit-ready screenshots aligned to control implementation

+The structure is designed to demonstrate how lifecycle governance concepts can support regulated IAM and compliance operations.

+---

+## "How do you handle privilege accumulation during role changes?"

+Privilege accumulation is addressed through a role-transition review process.

+When a user changes roles:
+1. Existing access is reviewed against the prior role
+2. Access no longer required is removed
+3. New access aligned to the updated role is assigned
+4. Group memberships are validated against least privilege expectations

+This reduces the risk of users retaining unnecessary access across multiple role transitions.

+**Evidence:**
+- JML-STEP-04 — role-based access correction

+---

+## "Why use group-based access instead of direct permissions?"

+Group-based access improves:
+- scalability
+- consistency
+- auditability
+- access review efficiency
+- least privilege enforcement

+It also simplifies onboarding, role transitions, and offboarding workflows because access can be managed centrally through role-aligned security groups rather than individual permission assignments.

+This approach supports governance consistency and reduces configuration drift over time.

+---

+*This portfolio demonstrates governance concepts, operational workflows, and identity security practices within a controlled lab environment aligned to regulated IAM operations.*